 Iowa vs. Drake Women's Basketball Predictions & Picks - November 19

-Sunday's game at Carver-Hawkeye Arena has the Drake Bulldogs (3-0) taking on the Iowa Hawkeyes (3-1) at 7:00 PM ET (on November 19).
-Our computer prediction projects a narrow 75-74 victory for Drake, so it should be a tight matchup.
+Sunday's contest at Carver-Hawkeye Arena has the Drake Bulldogs (3-0) squaring off against the Iowa Hawkeyes (3-1) at 7:00 PM ET (on November 19).
+Our computer prediction projects a close 75-74 win for Drake, so expect a tight matchup.

-In their most recent outing on Thursday, the Hawkeyes suffered a 65-58 loss to Kansas State.
+In their last outing on Thursday, the Hawkeyes suffered a 65-58 loss to Kansas State.

-The Hawkeyes dropped their most recent matchup 65-58 against Kansas State on Thursday.
-In their most recent matchup on Sunday, the Bulldogs claimed an 85-73 win over Iowa State.
-In the Hawkeyes' loss, Caitlin Clark led the way with a team-high 24 points (adding six rebounds and three assists).
-Taylor McAulay totaled 27 points, two rebounds and three assists for the Bulldogs.
+The Hawkeyes fell in their most recent matchup 65-58 against Kansas State on Thursday.
+The Bulldogs are coming off of an 85-73 victory against Iowa State in their last outing on Sunday.
+Caitlin Clark scored a team-best 24 points for the Hawkeyes in the loss.
+Taylor McAulay's team-leading 27 points paced the Bulldogs in the win.

 Catch college basketball action all season long on Fubo!